Proctor and No. 12 Duke host Clemson - WTOP News

 Durham, North Carolina; Saturday, 4 p.m.
 EST

-BOTTOM LINE: No. 12 Duke hosts the Clemson Tigers after Tyrese Proctor scored 24 points in Duke’s 83-69 victory against the Louisville Cardinals.
+BOTTOM LINE: No. 12 Duke hosts the Clemson Tigers after Tyrese Proctor scored 24 points in Duke’s 83-69 victory over the Louisville Cardinals.

-The Blue Devils have gone 9-2 in home games.
-Duke leads the ACC averaging 36.6 points in the paint.
-Kyle Filipowski leads the Blue Devils scoring 9.7.
+The Blue Devils are 9-2 in home games.
+Duke averages 8.9 turnovers per game and is 12-3 when it wins the turnover battle.

-The Tigers are 3-4 against conference opponents.
-Clemson is 4-2 when it turns the ball over less than its opponents and averages 9.9 turnovers per game.
+The Tigers have gone 3-4 against ACC opponents.
+Clemson ranks third in the ACC with 26.1 defensive rebounds per game led by Ian Schieffelin averaging 6.3.

-The Blue Devils and Tigers match up Saturday for the first time in conference play this season.
+The Blue Devils and Tigers square off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Proctor is averaging 10.7 points and 4.1 assists for the Blue Devils.
-Filipowski is averaging 17.6 points over the last 10 games for Duke.
+TOP PERFORMERS: Kyle Filipowski is averaging 18.2 points, 8.9 rebounds, 3.1 assists and 1.8 blocks for the Blue Devils.
+Jared McCain is averaging 2.6 made 3-pointers over the last 10 games for Duke.

-PJ Hall is averaging 19.7 points, seven rebounds and 2.1 blocks for the Tigers.
-Joseph Girard III is averaging 15.4 points over the last 10 games for Clemson.
+PJ Hall is scoring 19.7 points per game and averaging 7.0 rebounds for the Tigers.
+Joseph Girard III is averaging 2.7 made 3-pointers over the last 10 games for Clemson.

 LAST 10 GAMES: Blue Devils: 9-1, averaging 82.4 points, 35.0 rebounds, 16.5 assists, 7.5 steals and 4.0 blocks per game while shooting 48.7% from the field.
 Their opponents have averaged 66.9 points per game.